Daryl Tuffey: 2007 World Cup

 In a surprise twist Tuffey was reselected for the New Zealand one day squad for the 2007 World Cup in the West Indies.
 Many questioned his selection as he had considerably worse figures than other possible candidates for the spot, notably Auckland seamer Chris Martin.

 Domestic career

 Tuffey was due to play for the Auckland Aces for the 2007–08 season but he turned it down to play club cricket in Sydney.

 Controversies

-In September 2007, Tuffey was convicted of drink driving, fined $420 plus $303 in court costs and disqualified from driving for 6 months.
+In September 2007, Tuffey was convicted of drunk driving, fined $420 plus $303 in court costs and disqualified from driving for 6 months.

 It was revealed in December 2013 that Tuffey was under investigation by the International Cricket Council, along with two other New Zealand cricketers, for match fixing.
 Tuffey professed shock at the investigation and said he was seeking legal counsel.
 Tuffey announced in September 2014 that he had been cleared by Metropolitan Police of any involvement in match fixing.